top of page

 Gender Concordance is when a patient and physician have the same gender.
 This chart models the effect of gender concordance on healthcare outcomes particularly patient survival.
 It was found that female patients with a male physician have a decreased survival rate (-0.01%) compared to female patients that had a female physician (0.03%).

-Coefficient estimates and OLS are used to evaluate the correlation of multiple variables.
+Coefficient estimates and Ordinary Least Squares (OLS) are used to evaluate the correlation of multiple variables.

 Untitled_Artwork 12 copy 2_edited.png